bpmn-io/bpmn.io/src/content/blog/2015/004-element-replacement-and-forgiveness.md

 ## Wrapping up

-The community hero of this release is [Sebastian](https://github.com/SebastianStamm), a friend over at [camunda BPM](https://camunda.org).
+The community hero of this release is [Sebastian](https://github.com/SebastianStamm), a friend over at [Camunda BPM](https://camunda.org).
 He reported and fixed quite a number of bugs and verified that our bpmn viewer actually runs on Internet Explorer 9, too.
 Cheerio to him!

 As always, fetch the latest version of bpmn-js via [npm](https://www.npmjs.org/package/bpmn-js) or [bower](https://github.com/bpmn-io/bower-bpmn-js).
 Make sure to try out our new modeling and toolkit changes.